friduchin/neighborhood_map/README.md

 It's a single-page web application displaying a set of places of interest on a map.

-The app is using Google Maps API to provide a map and place markers.
+The app is using Google Maps API to provide a map and place markers and Foursquare API to display additional info about places (like address, web-site and photo).

 Knockout JS is used to organize model and view interaction.